-Steps to Become an Online Teacher
+Steps for How to Become an Online Teacher

 Whether someone decides to become an online teacher, a traditional teacher, or a teacher who works in a blended learning environment, the requirements are very similar.
 Private and charter schools have more flexibility regarding whom they can hire, so the required qualifications can vary.
-But public school teachers must complete a specific set of basic educational requirements.
+However, public school teachers must complete a specific set of basic educational requirements.

 The minimum education is a bachelor’s degree—preferably one in education or the subject the individual will be teaching, such as mathematics or English.
-In some states, high school teachers may be required to major in their specific subject areas.
-Furthermore, the majority of states require that aspiring teachers complete a teacher preparation program.
+In some states, high school teachers may be required to earn education degrees in specific subject areas.
+Furthermore, the majority of states require prospective teachers to complete a teacher preparation program.
 These programs are often part of a bachelor’s degree curriculum, and they teach students the fundamentals of education.

-Licensing and Certification
+2. Licensing and Certification

-The next step for someone working toward a teaching career is to apply for his or her teaching license or certification.
+The next step for someone working toward a teaching career is to apply for a teaching license or certification.
 These certifications are offered in different tiers, based on the grade level in which teachers aspire to work.
 For each level of certification, applicants must pass certain exams, which vary from state to state.

 In most cases, the assessments of elementary school teacher candidates cover multiple subjects, because elementary school education covers a wide range of topics.
 Middle school and high school teacher candidates take subject-specific exams to prove that they can administer specialized lessons.
 Licensed teachers should be able to qualify for in-person and online teaching positions in grades K-12, but a graduate degree is usually a requirement for opportunities in college-level online education.

-Transitioning Into Online Education
+3. Transitioning Into Online Education

 Educators who instruct online must be prepared to confront complex challenges that they may not face in a physical classroom.
 Their prior education and experiences prepare them to collaborate with students and support staff to achieve critical learning objectives, but transitioning to an online environment requires proficiency with modern information, communication, and learning technologies.
 Therefore, teachers who aim to excel in online education must continually pursue professional development in their fields.
-This includes seeking mentorship from senior online teachers, pursuing continuing education opportunities, and staying up-to-date on the latest trends in online pedagogy.
+This includes seeking mentorship from senior online teachers, pursuing continuing education opportunities, and staying up to date on the latest trends in online pedagogy.

 Beneficial Skills for Becoming an Online Teacher

-- In order to manage virtual content, teachers must be adept at using online education platforms.
+To manage virtual content, teachers must be adept at using online education platforms.
 Understanding how content and learning management systems work makes it easier for online educators to design online courses and deliver lessons remotely.

-- Citing links to website references is common when planning online coursework.
+Citing links to website references is common when planning online coursework.
 Online educators should have the ability to search for legitimate links that they can include in assignments.
 Information literacy helps them determine which links are relevant and beneficial to the curriculum.
-Becoming an online teacher is a new-age career path that is growing in popularity.
+Becoming an online teacher is a new age career path that is growing in popularity.